jenkins-infra/jenkins.io/content/blog/2010/2010-02-19-this-week-in-plugins.md

 ---
-layout: post
+:layout: post
-title: This Week in Plugins
+:title: This Week in Plugins
-nodeid: 197
+:nodeid: 197
-created: 1266588600
+:created: 1266588600
-tags:
+:tags:
 - infrastructure
 - feedback
+:author: rtyler
 ---
 Last week's TWIP enumerated the release of **26** different plugin, this past week has seen 19 unique releases in comparison.
 You might be tempted to assume that *less* plugin development has occurred over the past week, which isn't the case.
 Last week a number of the releases were "code updates", i.e. plugins being rebuilt against the latest Hudson plugin API as opposed to new features or bug-fixes.
 With the releases of plugins this past week, it seems a large number of the releases contained new features and bug fixes, including **three new plugins!**